 - Continue with a second layer, exactly the same as above.

-- Finish with a generous layer of cocoa powder and decorate the cake with whipped cream as you like.
+- Finish with a generous layer of cocoa powder or a mixture of cocoa powder, ground nutmeg and ground cinnamon and decorate the cake with whipped cream as you like.

 - Refrigerate for at least 4 hours (best overnight – this recipe tastes better the more it sits in the fridge)